Blinko

-The Restaurant Loyalty Program That Basically Runs Itself
+The Restaurant Loyalty Program That Runs Itself: AI Win-Backs for Independent Restaurants

 Most restaurant loyalty programs die because owners can't babysit them.
-Blinko's AI Copilot auto-detects lapsed regulars and runs win-back campaigns while you're still on the line.
+Blinko auto-detects lapsed regulars and sends win-back campaigns while you're still on the line — no manual follow-up.

 Blinko Team